What Programming Language Should I Learn?

 Considerations for Picking a Programming Language

-Therefore, I really don’t think it matters all that much what programming language you decide to learn first, but if you are still having some trouble making a decision, here’s a list of 5 things to consider:
+Therefore, I really don’t think it matters all that much what programming language you decide to learn first when you're looking to become a software developer, but if you are still having some trouble making a decision, here’s a list of 5 things to consider:

 - Job prospects and future